eduncan911/3dp/ZeroEffs/README.md

 ![ZeroEffs Hero](i/ZeroEffs-1.png) ![ZeroEffs Corner](i/ZeroEffs-2.png)

 It has been 3 years to get to this point.
-Sorry ro4 the wait!
+Sorry for the wait!

 ZeroEffs is comprised of the following: